 Make a plan

-If your goal is to exercise more, make a plan to do that.
+After you’ve identified why you want to achieve long term health goals, it’s time to determine how you’ll achieve them.
+If your goal is to exercise more, you need a plan make a plan to make it happen.
 “Exercising more,” while it’s a fantastic intention, isn’t measurable and therefore is rather difficult to achieve.
 What is more?
-What kind of exercise are we talking about?
+What kind of exercise do you want to do more of?

 It’s vital to your success to plan out exactly how you’re going to meet your goal.
 Perhaps it looks something like this:

 Tuesday and Thursdays – 60-minute yoga session

 Friday and Sunday – 30-60 minute strength training and stretching

 Obviously, this whole thing is completely customizable, but even writing out a simple schedule like that will keep you accountable and serve as a useful reminder.

 Start small and work your way up